alexpcheng/bisulfite_cfDNA/README.md

 ## Methylation references pipeline
 ```
+# modify the config file with file names and locations of the previously mentioned software.
 cd bisulfite_cfDNA/Methylation_References_snaked
 source activate [conda environment]
 snakemake
 ```
 ## Genomic abundance of pathogens
 ```
+# modify the config file with file names and locations of the previously mentioned software.
-#make sure the BLASTDB variable is in your path and contains the following folder:
+#make sure the BLASTDB variable is in your path and points to your NCBI blastDB.
 cd bisulfite_cfDNA/GRAMMy/
 source activate [conda environment]
 #prepare GRAMMy and BLAST databases
 snakemake -s Snakefile.databases
+# main pipeline
 snakemake
 ```
 ## Run scripts for specific tasks